TildBJ/seeder/README.md

 # seeder
 [![Build Status](https://travis-ci.org/TildBJ/seeder.svg?branch=master)](https://travis-ci.org/TildBJ/seeder)

-Seeder is a TYPO3 Extension that generates fake data for your TYPO3 dev environment.
-This Version is an experimental version for internal use only!
+Seeder is a TYPO3 Extension that generates fake data for your TYPO3 Extension.
+Its intended for developers only!!!
+This Version is an experimental version!

 ## Installation